Mati Diop: Directing

-Mati Diop made her directorial debut in 2004 with her short film Last Night (2004).
+Diop made her directorial debut in 2004 with her short film Last Night (2004).
 Her short film Atlantiques (2009) won the Rotterdam International Film Festival's Tiger Award for Short Film, and a Top Prize at Media City Film Festival during her first North American appearance in 2009.

 Her documentary short Mille Soleils was released in 2013.
 The film focused on actor Magaye Niang, who was the star of Diop's uncle's seminal feature Touki Bouki (1973) and explained how he had come to live as a farmer in the intervening years.
 The film played at the 2013 Toronto International Film Festival and was later also programmed at the Museum of Modern Art in 2014.

 In 2019, she became the first black female director to have her film premiere in competition at the Cannes Film Festival when her feature debut Atlantics was selected to compete for the Palme d'Or.
 She was one of only four women accepted into the festival in the given year.
 The film was a fictional adaptation of her documentary short Atlantiques made in 2009 that followed two friends from Senegal as they made a life-threatening boat crossing to Europe.
 The film won the Grand Prix.
-It was picked up by Netflix shortly following Cannes' award announcements.
+It was picked up by Netflix shortly following Cannes' award announcements, however it is not a Netflix Original Film.

-Diop directed a documentary, In My Room, as part of Miu Miu's Women's Tales series, which blended audio recordings of her maternal grandmother, Maji, with footage Diop shot of herself in her Parisian apartment during the time she was quarantined during the 2020 COVID-19 Pandemic.
+Diop directed a documentary, In My Room, as part of Miu Miu's Women's Tales series, which blended audio recordings of her maternal grandmother, Maji, with footage Diop shot of herself in her Parisian apartment during the time she was quarantined during the 2020 COVID-19 pandemic.

-Mati Diop's work has also been featured at the Venice Film Festival, the New York Film Festival, the BFI London Film Festival in 2012, and the Valdivia International Film Festival, as well as the Museum of the Moving Image in 2013.
+Diop's work has been featured at the Venice Film Festival, the New York Film Festival, the BFI London Film Festival in 2012, and the Valdivia International Film Festival, as well as the Museum of the Moving Image in 2013.

+In 2024, she won the Golden Bear at the Berlinale with the documentary, Dahomey, devoted to the question of the restitution by France of works of art stolen from Dahomey, present-day Benin.

 Acting

 Diop made her acting debut in Claire Denis' film 35 Shots of Rum (2008), playing the lead role of a young woman in a close-knit relationship with her father, whom she has trouble leaving as she gets ready for marriage.
-She received a nomination for the Lumières Award for most promising actress for her role in the film.
+She received a nomination for the Lumière Award for Most Promising Actress for her role in the film.
 In 2012, she appeared in the film Simon Killer and was also credited with the story behind the script.
 Diop continues to act sporadically in films and television.